auperatech/VMSS2.0/docs/node_guide.md

 **[Node Options](avap_doc.md#videocodecoptions)**

-**Basic Node IO:** This node has two input streams, the first input takes `VideoPacket` objects, the second input takes `VideoStreamInfoPacket` objects.
-In its base configuration, this node has two output streams, the first output produces `ImagePacket` objects and the second output produces `VideoStreamInfoPacket` objects.
-However, it is able to produce multiple video output streams at a time using different pixel formats.
-For example, with 3 pixel formats, there would be 3 output streams of type `ImagePacket` followed by 3 output streams of type `VideoStreamInfoPacket`.
-The first `ImagePacket` output stream would correspond to the first `VideoStreamInfoPacket` output stream, and so on.
-These order of these streams  corresponds to the order of entries in `node_options->dec->opixfmt` which lists the requested video formats.
+**Basic Node IO:**

+This node in its base configuration has two input streams and two output streams:
+- The first input stream takes `VideoPacket` objects
+- The second input stream takes `VideoStreamInfoPacket` objects
+- The first output stream produces `ImagePacket` objects
+- The second output stream produces `VideoStreamInfoPacket` objects

+**Node IO with Multiple Pixel Formats**

+This node is able to produce multiple video output streams at a time from the same input video stream but for different pixel formats.
+This is configured by the entries in `node_options->dec->opixfmt`.
+For example, with 2 pixel format entries in `node_options->dec->opixfmt`, there would be 4 output streams:
+- The first output stream produces `ImagePacket` objects
+- The second output stream produces `ImagePacket` objects
+- The third output stream produces `VideoStreamInfoPacket` objects associated with the first output stream
+- The fourth output stream produces `VideoStreamInfoPacket` objects associated with the second output stream

-NOTE: There may be multiple entries in `node_options->dec->opixfmt` to support multiple output picture streams with different pixel format.
-In this case, the number of output streams for this node should match the number of entries in `opixfmt`.
+The order of the output streams corresponds to the order of entries in `node_options->dec->opixfmt` which lists the requested video formats.
+Additionally, the number of output streams for this node should match the number of entries in `opixfmt`.

+*NOTE:* The input streams remain the same as in the basic IO configuration.

 ## x86_enc